Update as of 5/1/22: Urban and Rural Unincorporated Washington County customers are now included in the battery recycling program!

 Please note: NO car batteries or other lead-acid batteries are allowed.
 We do accept car batteries (and other batteries) at our recycling depot.

-If you are in Unincorporated Washington County, Hillsboro, or Beaverton, this service is not yet available for you.
+If you are in Hillsboro or Beaverton, this service is not yet available for you.
 If you have any questions, or if you need to confirm whether or not this service is available to you, please contact our office.